 The group campground offers one large group campsite, available for tent and RV camping.
 It can accommodate up to 100 people and about 20 vehicles.
 There are no utility hookups at the site and roads, as well as the parking area, are gravel and dirt.

 The site is equipped with multiple tables, a campfire circle and grills.
-Vault toilets and drinking water are provided at the campground.
+Flush toilets and drinking water are provided at the campground.
 Tent pads are shaded but group areas are primarily in the open.

 The campground is located in a dense pine forest, at an elevation of about 6,400 feet.
 The entrance to the Oso Group Campground is the same as for the neighboring Lobo Group Campground.
 Both share the region with a variety of wildlife and bird species.